Uttoxeter: Transport

 Uttoxeter has a railway station, opened originally by the North Staffordshire Railway on 2 October 1881 to replace earlier stations.
 It is served by trains on the Crewe-Derby Line, which generally operate hourly each way between Crewe and Newark Castle.

-The bus station offers services operated by Diamond (formerly Midland Classic), Chaserider, Trent Barton and Select Bus.
+The bus station offers services operated by Diamond (formerly Midland Classic), Chaserider, D&G Bus, Trent Barton and Evolve Bus & Coach.
 Connections can be made to Cheadle, Burton upon Trent, Stoke-on-Trent, Derby, Stafford, Cannock and Rugeley.
 Service 406 provides a circular service to surrounding estates.
 An Alton Towers service also operates during the summer season.
 The Tesco store acts as an interchange with most services using the bus stop outside the store.

 The town is located on the main A50 trunk road between Stoke-on-Trent and Derby.

 Uttoxeter was once the terminus of a branch of the Caldon Canal (the Uttoxeter Canal), but most signs of this, apart from an area of Uttoxeter called The Wharf, have been built on.
 Much of the canal bed was used in the 19th century for the North Staffordshire Railway main line from Uttoxeter to Macclesfield, which has now also disappeared.
 In 2017 the Caldon & Uttoxeter Canals Trust installed a milepost in the town to mark the former canal terminus.
 The Trust's website includes a milepost trail along the remains of the canal.

 The nearest airport is East Midlands, some 29 miles (47 km) away.